Click Here for Workshop Information

 Professional interests:

-• Creating evidence-based strategies for SGM education, training & professional development for researchers
+- Creating evidence-based strategies for education, training & professional development for researchers

 Bio: As a medical anthropologist, Miria conducts population based research, working with diverse communities that experience cancer and health disparities, specifically those that are ethnic/racial and/or sexual and gender minorities, or those who are rural residing.
 Miria has been co-investigator on NIH funded initiatives to improve access to behavioral health counseling, substance use treatment, and primary care.
 She authored a Patient-Centered Outcome Research Institute (PCORI) Pipeline to Proposal Award (2014-2017) building a statewide network of physicians, health services researchers, healthcare advocates, and SGM community members to develop research, publishing guidelines for conducting culturally competent primary care research with SGM communities.
 Her current study uses mixed methods approaches to identify salient features of minority stress as it contributes to the cultural- and cancer-specific challenges experienced by SGM patients receiving oncology, oncology/palliative, and survivorship care, and their informal cancer caregivers.

-Why I think SGM cancer care and research are important: “As a health disparities researcher and member of the SGM community, I have seen tremendous social changes that have improved life for many SGM individuals.
-Yet, we still see persistent SGM health disparities across the cancer care continuum.
-I think that the creation of more expansive health workforce that is adequately prepared to ask, study and respond to important research questions pertaining to SGM cancer prevention, treatment and survivorship is key to helping us achieve health equity for SGM individuals and communities.”
+Why I think cancer care and research are important: “As a health disparities researcher, I have seen tremendous social changes that have improved life for many Americans.
+Yet, we still see persistent health disparities across the cancer care continuum.
+I think that the creation of a more expansive health workforce that is adequately prepared to ask, study and respond to important research questions pertaining to cancer prevention, treatment and survivorship is key to helping us achieve health for all Americans”

 Irene Tami-Maury, DMD, MSc, DrPH